idaohlen/idaohlen/README.md

 ## Hi there 👋
 I'm a student currently studying fullstack JavaScript at Chas Academy in Stockholm.

-Looking for 6 month internship/LIA end of 2025.
+Looking for 6 month internship/LIA end of 2025/beginning of 2026.

-**⚡ CSS, JavaScript, Vue.js**
+**⚡ CSS, JavaScript, TypeScript, Vue.js, React**

 **❤️ webdev, drawing, writing, games, comics, dogs**